servoz/populse_mia/docs/html/_sources/documentation/pipeline_example.rst.txt

 Pipeline iteration
 ------------------

-To be able to iterate the pipeline correctly, you will need a filter process that is only available in the MIA_processes packages that is not included in the original software.
+To be able to iterate the pipeline correctly, you will need a filter process that is ready to use in the mia_processes package, since the 1.1.1 release (Input_filter brick).
+The mia_processes package is available from the `Cheese Shop`_.

-If you want to have access to this special package, ask a Populse organization member.

-Once you have downloaded the "MIA_processes" package, to install it, go to More > Install processes > From folder in Populse_MIA's menu bar and browse to the package.
-Click on “Install package”.
-The package is then stored in the process library.

 * Add the previously saved pipeline in a new editor by dragging it from the process library (under User_processes) and dropping it to the pipeline editor.